codio/site/source/docs/ide/features/real-time.html.markdown

 Because of this collaboration feature, your files are saved in real time and there is no need to press the save button.
 It just happens automatically.

-We will soon be adding viewer lists and personalized cursors so you will be able to see which user is viewing the current file and where they are editing.